 My Loan Was Denied Due To A Missed Checkbox?

 Another good example of how utterly complicated the mortgage business is right now is what I call the story of the missed checkbox.
-There was a loan application that, when we submitted it to the bank for loan approval, came back rejected.
+There was a loan application that we submitted to the bank for loan approval.
+It came back rejected.
 They had rejected my client’s loan.
 Of course, I was very concerned and I couldn’t tell what the problem was.
-There was good credit.
-There was a good down payment.
-There was a high credit score.
+There was good credit, there was a good down payment, there was a high credit score.
 I couldn’t quite figure it out on my own.
-I called the underwriter and the underwriting said, “On the good faith estimate, you missed a checkbox,” and I was confused.
+I called the underwriter.
+The underwriter said, “On the good faith estimate, you missed a checkbox.”
+And I was confused.

 It turns out that the underwriter was correct.
-There was a question on the good faith estimate that pertains to escrows for property taxes and homeowners insurance and does the consumer accept escrows on this loan, yes or no?
-Well, that checkbox was missed and they rejected the loan for a simple checkbox for which you think they would just say, “Could you have your client check this box and initial it?
+There was a question on the good faith estimate that pertains to escrows for property taxes and homeowners insurance.
+And does the consumer accept escrows on this loan, yes or no?
+Well, that checkbox was missed and they rejected the loan for a simple checkbox.
+You’d think they would just say, “Could you have your client check this box and initial it?
 They missed it, sorry.”
 They rejected the loan for a missed checkbox.
 That’s how bad it is right now, a missed checkbox.